Farndon, Cheshire: Landmarks

-Farndon Bridge spans the Dee connecting Farndon to the nearby Welsh village of Holt on higher ground.
+Farndon Bridge spans the River Dee connecting Farndon to the nearby Welsh village of Holt on higher ground.
 The 14th-century bridge is made of sandstone and is said to be haunted.
 Holt Castle is on the opposite side of the river; it was constructed in the 13th and 14th centuries.
 The castle fell to the forces of Oliver Cromwell in 1647.

 Next to Farndon Bridge is a small picnic area beside the river.
 At the entrance to the picnic area are Farndon Cliffs.
 This area has been classed as a Site of Special Scientific Interest (SSSI).
-The sandstone cliffs contain interesting rock formations.
+The sandstone cliffs contain exposed rock layers dating back to the Lower Triassic period.

 St Chad's is the old parish church in Farndon.
 It is thought that some portions of the church date back to Sir Patrick de Bartun, a knight of King Edward III, whose effigy lies in the nave.
 The church was damaged during the English Civil War and later repaired.
 The church contains a unique Civil War memorial window, and features an image thought to be that of William Lawes, the famous court musician, who was slain at the battle of Rowton Heath.
 The church tower still shows signs of Civil War musket ball damage.
 The churchyard contains war graves of two British soldiers of World War I, Sergeant Joseph Easter and Private Thomas Harrison.

 The village used to have four public houses: the Hare (formerly the Greyhound), the Nags Head, the Masons Arms and the Farndon Arms (formerly the Raven).
 Two of these, the Farndon Arms and the Nags Head, closed in the summer of 2007.
 Two public houses remain in Farndon, The Hare which opened in 2020 but was built in the 1900s, and The Raven which was refurbished in 2021 but built in the 16th century.
 The Nags Head was demolished to make way for a small retail development.
 The Masons Arms closed in 1928 and has been a private residence since that time.
 Farndon Community Club is a sports and social club on the outskirts of the village.

 The village also has a Methodist Chapel at nearby Crewe by Farndon, a short walk from the village.
 Crewe was a civil parish in its own right until it was merged into Farndon in 2015.

-The Grade two Barnston monument is an obelisk and was built in memory of Roger Barnston Esq in 1858 who died at the young age of 31.
-It states how Roger, who was a military officer and how he was injured at Lucknow during the Indian Mutiny and how he died at Cawnpore in India in 1857 after giving his life in service to his country.
-The stoic landmark has been in the village of Farndon for generations, and the monument meadow is a burial ground recognised for keeping with the natural environment.
+The Barnston Memorial is a Grade II* listed obelisk and was built in memory of Roger Barnston Esq. in 1858, who died at the young age of 31.
+It states how Roger, who was a military officer, was injured at Lucknow during the Indian Mutiny and how he died at Cawnpore in India in 1857.
+The landmark has been in the village of Farndon for generations, and the Monument Meadow is a burial ground recognised for keeping with the natural environment.